sendanor/nor-mailer/README.md

 Asynchronous HTML email sending with Markdown formating.

-This library is in an early development state and the API might change any time.
+*Warning!* This library is in an early development state and the API might change any time.

 We are using: